Ecosantos/Webpage/content/authors/admin/_index.md

 ---

 {{% callout note %}}
 I'm migrating my [wixsite](https://gabeco.wixsite.com/home) to the Netlify using Rstudio & Blogdown & Hugo.
 Be tunned.
 {{% /callout %}}

-I'm supposed to write a nice presentation for myself here.
-So, be patient and next time you are visiting me I'll bring offer good news/facts.
+I supposed to write a nice presentation for myself here.
+So, be patient and next time you are visiting me I'll offer some good stuffs.

-See you!
+Come back for a coffee in a couple of weeks <i class="fas fa-coffee"></i>

+See you soon and Take care :mask:

 {{% callout note %}}